Halson V. Eagleson: Education

 Eagleson attended primary and secondary schools in the Bloomington area, and there he first developed an interest in physics and music.
-He then went on to attend Indiana University, where he received his bachelor's degree in 1926.
+He then went on to attend Indiana University Bloomington, where he received his bachelor's degree in 1926.
 He remained at the university for his graduate studies, completing his master's degree in 1931 and his PhD in 1939.
 His thesis, publishing in 1939, was titled "The influence of certain atmospheric conditions upon sound transmission."
 Upon receiving his doctorate he became the first African American person in the history of the university to earn the degree in physics, and the fifth African American person in the country to receive a PhD in physics.
-Eagleson was proceeded by Hubert Mack Thaxton (PhD 1938, University of Wisconsin-Madison), and received his degree the same year Herman Branson also graduated with a PhD, from University of Cincinnati.
+Eagleson was preceded by Hubert Mack Thaxton (PhD 1938, University of Wisconsin–Madison), and received his degree the same year Herman Branson also graduated with a PhD, from University of Cincinnati.

 As a student, Eagleson played in dance and string bands to help finance his tuition.
 He was the first African American student to be elected to Sigma Xi, the honorary science society.
 He was also the first African American person at the university to earn an "I" letter in band.
-However, in 1922 as Eagleson was preparing to receive the "I," he was kidnapped by white students affiliated with the Ku Klux Klan who attempted to prevent him from performing at a Purdue game and earning the letter.
-Shortly before leaving to play in the Indiana-Purdue game in Lafayette, Indiana, three white students kidnapped Eagleson and took him to Spencer, Indiana, causing him to miss the bus to the game.
-Eagleson was eventually found and his kidnappers were brought to trial, but the all-white jury did not charge any of the students.
-Despite this violent act against him, Eagleson went on to receive the "I" letter in band for his musical achievements.
+However, in 1922 as Eagleson was preparing to receive the "I," he was kidnapped by white students affiliated with the Ku Klux Klan who attempted to prevent him from performing at a Purdue University game and earning the letter.
+Shortly before leaving to play in the November 10, 1922, Indiana-Purdue game in Lafayette, Indiana, three white students kidnapped Eagleson and took him to Spencer, Indiana, causing him to miss the bus to the game.
+At one point, a man posing as a detective appeared and arrested Eagleson.
+He was eventually found and his kidnappers were brought to trial in 1923, but the all-white jury did not charge any of the students.
+The Eagleson family later refiled the case, which was dismissed for lack of evidence.
+Sixty years passed before Eagleson formally received his "I" letter in band for his musical achievements, after a 1982 alumni meeting in Bloomington.